How To Adopt

 When you adopt through our shelter, you will also receive:

-- A VCA Healthy Start Certificate, which includes a complimentary veterinary health exam and 14-day follow-up care
+• A First Vet Visit Program Certificate, which includes a complimentary veterinary health exam and 14-day follow-up care with participating veterinary practices

 More details are provided upon adoption.